 CPC Training Birmingham

-The Vehicle Drivers (Certificates of Professional Competence) Regulations came into effect in 2007 following the Driver CPC EU Directive.
+CPC Training Birmingham is the Vehicle Drivers (Certificates of Professional Competence).
+Regulations came into effect in 2007 following the Driver CPC EU Directive.
 The Driver Certificate of Professional Competence (Driver CPC) is relevant to all LGV and PCV driving professionals and as such drivers are required to undertake 35 hours of professional training during a 5 year period to keep their CPC valid.

 A – Customer Care (3.5hr module)